 Although we get a bad rap, Millennials are behind a lot of the good changes slowly taking place around the world.
 One of many things being molded by millennial desires is the hospitality industry.
-Not only has our appetite for technology and experience-based travel changed the amenities hotels offer, our demand for corporate social responsibility has put the onus on hoteliers to implement environmentally friendly initiatives — that is, to “green” their hotels.
+As our appetite for technology and experience-based travel has changed the amenities hotels offer, so has our demand for corporate social responsibility put the onus on hoteliers to implement environmentally friendly initiatives — that is, to “green” their hotels.

-Do you reuse your towels at home?
+At home, do you wash your bath towels after just one use?
 How often do you wash your sheets?
 Though it’s tempting to crawl into fresh sheets every night and dry yourself with fresh, fluffy towels every morning, there’s really no need for the hotel to waste water washing things more frequently than you wash them at home — which really only needs to be done once a week.
-Hang your towels over the shower rail to dry and reuse your sheets — the Earth will thank you for it.
+Hang your towels on the towel racks or over the shower rail to dry and reuse your sheets — the Earth will thank you for it.

-Many hotel chains offer reuse options.
+Many hotel chains offer a towel reuse option.
 Ask when checking in about how to signal you’ll reuse your towels — often, hanging them up is the only action required.

 Do Not Disturb